You are here:

 Current round closes:

-STIAS accepts and welcomes proposals for team projects (typically three to five participants), especially within the context of the current long-term research themes.
+STIAS accepts and welcomes proposals for team projects (typically three to five participants).
 Team members are usually accommodated in a large office with five workspaces and adjoining seminar room and lounge.

 The same Guiding Principles and Criteria as for individual fellowships apply.
 Selection is carried out simultaneously with individual fellowships and according to the same selection process and deadlines.
 Selection for participation in a team project is carried out on an individual basis.

 Together with the project proposal the main proposer/team convenor is expected to submit the CVs of the proposed team members and in the proposal indicate the role and proposed contribution of each member in the project.

 In general, team project members are expected to spend concurrent residencies of approximately two-and-a-half months, limited to a single period of residence.
 In rare instances a full-semester team project (five months) will be considered.
 Where some members are unable to join the team for the full duration of the proposed residency, this needs to be indicated in the application.